wdwind/accurate_weibo_crawler/README.md

 accurate_weibo_crawler
 ===================

 A crawler originally designed for detecting weibo deletion.
 One can use it to accurately track a few weibo users, i.e., detecting weibo creation/deletion, outputting all weibos sent by a user to a csv file, and capturing screenshots of weibos as well as hot comments.
-Note that this crawler is "accurate", which means it is not intended to be used to crawl huge amount of weibo aimlessly.
+Note that this crawler is "accurate", which means it is not intended to be used to crawl huge amount of weibos aimlessly.

 ## Features
 - [x] Crawl weibos of some users